knowledgepixels/slides/pitch/slides.md

 - MA in Business and Economics
 - 5 years of experience in successful startup launch (republik.ch)
-- track record includes roles as team leader and head of finance
+- track record as team leader and head of finance

 </div>